-Sound Design Demo
+Sound Design Demos to Video

 I can also do sound design!
 This particular sound effect demo is for the game Mortal Kombat X. I had a lot of fun making this one, considering how… graphic this game can be.
 I scrambled all over the place to acquire certain sounds.
 Fun fact, I made Scorpion’s chain dart noise using household measuring tape!